 Of course, that begs the question: what is reasonable?

 The Louisiana Supreme Court has approved a three-part test to determine whether the employee's refusal to submit to an operation is unreasonable.

-Specifically, these following questions must be answered affirmatively in order for further payments to stopped if the employee will not undergo the surgery:
+Specifically, these following questions must be answered affirmatively in order for further payments to stop if the employee will not undergo surgery:

 - Can it be reasonably assumed that the operation will relieve the situation and permit the employee to resume the type of work he was performing at the time of the accident?

 - Will the operation submit the employee to a minimum of danger and be in no sense dangerous to his life or be attended by no unusual risks, and is it attended with but slight pain?